-Founded in 2006, Cognitive Research Corporation (CRC) is a privately-held, full-service CRO that specializes in central nervous system (CNS) and early phase product development for pharmaceutical, nutraceutical, biotechnology, and medical device companies.
-With offices in Florida, and relationships with experienced research facilities around the country, CRC is well-positioned to conduct clinical studies at any stage.
+Founded in 2006, Cognitive Research Corporation (CRC) is a privately-held, full-service CRO that specializes in CNS and early phase product development.
+With offices in Florida and relationships with experienced research facilities around the country, CRC is well-positioned to conduct clinical studies at any stage.

 CRC provides services that are comprehensive, flexible, quality-driven and cost-effective.
 CRC’s focus is on providing a seamless extension of your organization, allowing you to reach your goals in a timely, efficient manner.

 With a unique depth of expertise in CNS populations and healthy subject protocols, the CRC team has decades of experience in successfully conducting clinical trials.
 CRC brings deep expertise in trial design and protocol development, clinical trial management, data management, biostatistics, and other CRO services, combined with responsiveness, creativity, and a commitment to excellence.